IT Ministry To Set Up 18 More Software Technology Parks - UrduPoint

 IT Ministry To Set Up 18 More Software Technology Parks

-The Ministry of Information Technology has set a target to establish 18 more Software Technology Parks by the end of December 2022, aimed at providing space, related facilities and services to IT sector companies

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Jan, 2022 ) :The Ministry of Information Technology has set a target to establish 18 more Software Technology Parks by the end of December 2022, aimed at providing space, related facilities and services to IT sector companies.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Jan, 2022 ) :The Ministry of Information Technology has set a target to establish 18 more Software Technology Parks by the end of December 2022, aimed at providing space, related facilities, and services to IT sector companies.

 He said that the facility is part of the government strategy to develop IT zones and software parks besides setting up purpose-built software technology parks in major cities of the country.

-He said that these IT zones, software and technology parks would help promote efficient and cost-effective collaboration, digitalisation, R&D entrepreneurship and innovation to meet the needs of the modern era.
+He said that these IT zones, software, and technology parks would help promote efficient and cost-effective collaboration, digitalization, R&D entrepreneurship, and innovation to meet the needs of the modern era.

 He said that the Federal government was focusing on increasing the growth of the IT sector to enhance exports, adding it was contrary to the past practices when excessive reliance was placed on exports from traditional sectors like textile.